flashcardsmobile-admin/senior-project/docs/Proposal.md

     -   March 22 - Send First-Draft of the Requirements Document to advisor for feedback
     -   April 5 -

-*   Summer 2040 - Independent/Optional Project Work
+*   Summer 2025 - Independent/Optional Project Work
-    -   June 1 -
+    -   June 1 - Get the framework fully complete

-*   Fall 2039 - CSCI 498
+*   Fall 2026 - CSCI 498
     -   October 20 -
     -   October 27 -
-    -   November 3 -
+    -   November 3 - Finish main features
     -   November 10 -
-    -   November 17 -
+    -   November 17 - Finish makefile for complete binary
-    -   November 20 -
+    -   November 20 - Set up deployment procedure

 *   Spring 2040 - CSCI 499 (more detail will be added here once you are closer)
     -   Weeks 1-4 - Implement test plan
     -   Week 5 - Evaluate test results
     -   Week 6-10 - Apply updates and bug fixes based on the results
-    -   Week 8 - Computer the first 4 chapters of the defense documentation.
+    -   Week 8 - Complete the first 4 chapters of the defense documentation.
     -   ...